-CEPM and CEPH received 226,406 Class A units; 5,918,894 common units and the management incentive interests in the restructuring carried out in conjunction with our initial public offering in November 2006.
+CEPM and CEPH received 226,406 Class A units; 5,918,894 common units and the management incentive interests in conjunction with our initial public offering in November 2006.
 In addition, CHI contributed \$8.0 million to us in exchange for all of the Class D interests.

-On October 30, 2006, we received \$475,000 from CEP Equity II LLC in exchange for the Floyd Shale Rights.
+On October 30, 2006, we received \$0.5 million from CEP Equity II LLC in exchange for the Floyd Shale Rights.

-As a result of our initial public offering, we distributed all our cash in excess of \$3.9 million, including the cash pool balance, which was \$12.4 million, to CCG.
+As a result of our initial public offering, we distributed all our cash in excess of \$3.9 million, including a cash pool balance, which was \$12.4 million, to CCG.